Working with Displaced Persons

 Who is this for?

-Designed for occupational therapists, assistants and students, the program may also benefit climate change adaptation professionals, development planners, project implementers and policy makers.
+Designed for occupational therapist practitioners and students, the program may also benefit other professionals working with refugees and displaced persons.

 What will I learn?

-You will be led through post disaster activities:
+You will be led through world-wide interventions and case studies that:

 How long is the course?